 Step 6: Delete the Slowest Plugin

-You need to confirm the deletion and then check your live website to ensure performance has improved.
+You need to confirm the deletion and then check your live website to ensure your performance has improved.

 Step 7: Quickly Find a Faster Plugin Replacement